PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 \left.\frac{\partial X}{\partial \sigma}\right|_{\partial \Sigma} = \left.\frac{\partial \alpha}{\partial \tau}\right|_{\partial \Sigma}.
 $$
 However, there is a subtlety here.
+The only conformal coupling we can pick here is constant $\alpha$.
+This way we recover the pure Neumann boundary condition we already know and love, but with the subtlety that there is an extra phase in the Lagrangian now.
+We will see how this plays in a second.
 $$
 \begin{equation}\tag*{$\Box$}\end{equation}
 $$